0xshahriar/my_social_media/README.md

 # Social0x1

-Social0x1 is a Firebase-backed, chat-first social platform designed with a vibrant yet minimalistic interface.
-This repository contains the front-end implementation written in HTML, CSS, and JavaScript, along with a detailed guide for setting up Firebase services securely.
+Social0x1 is a Firebase-backed, private messenger designed with a vibrant yet minimalistic interface.
+This repository contains the front-end implementation written in HTML, CSS, and JavaScript, along with a detailed guide for setting up Firebase services securely so every conversation stays between the people participating in it.

 ## Index